 I usually make the sign of the cross before going in, and then I greet them with a smile and a “hello po” or “good morning.”
 After that, I pass the documents – passport, return ticket, departure card, and boarding pass.

 Answer the question asked.
 Be honest and consistent.
 Also, don’t offer excess information; this is not a Q&A portion of a contest; many are also lining up, so you need to be quick.
 In case your answers are not consistent or suspicious, you may be subjected to another inspection.

 Overall, what you will do is this: First, fill-up the boarding pass (they have available ones on the table), queue at the immigration, and wait for your turn.
 The next thing is the officer will interview you, pass your primary documents first, then answer what is asked, and give them additional documents (like itinerary, bookings, etc.).
 When you are done, you may proceed to another area for inspection.
 Then go to the boarding gate.

 Congratulations!
 You can now go out of the country and have your first trip abroad.
 New things are scary at first, but then you’ll know you don’t have to be afraid once you’ve experienced it.
 I hope this Philippine Immigration Tips for First Time Travelers will put you at ease, or at least you’ll know what to do or what happens.
 Good luck, and enjoy your trip!

 About the Writer

 Hey, I’m Lyza!
 I once was a person who just imagined going to places “one day” but decided to pursue my dreams.
-My first travel abroad was in Japan, solo, last 2018, and fell in love with the journey since.
-I’m aiming to visit 10 countries before turning 30 and 2 new places in the Philippines every year.
-Besides traveling, I love organizing trips, photography, reading, and making new friends.
+My first travel abroad was in Japan, solo, last 2018, and I fell in love with the experience.
+I aim to visit 10 countries before turning 30 and 2 new places in the Philippines every year.
+Besides traveling, I love organizing trips, taking pictures, reading, and making new friends.
 Follow my adventures through my Instagram.

 Are you on Pinterest?
 Pin these!